Work at Deer Crossing Camp!

 - Beautiful High Sierra location and rustic wilderness facilities

-- One full day (24-hour period) off per week, as well as occasional activity periods during work days
+- One full day (24-hour period) off per week, plus occasional activity periods and evenings

 - Easy access to backpacking trails, rock climbing, and lake activities on days off